 Legg Mason’s board members include activist investor Nelson Peltz, who took a stake in the firm in 2009.
 Peltz said last year that he expected Western Asset to lead the firm’s turnaround.
 The $9.7 billion Western Asset Core Plus Bond Fund has returned 6.4 percent this year, beating 91 percent of competing fixed-income funds, according to data compiled by Bloomberg.

-Investors deposited $117.5 billion into taxable bond funds while pulling $42.6 billion from U.S.-registered domestic equity funds industrywide in the first half of this year, according to data compiled by Morningstar Inc. (MORN) in Chicago.
+Investors deposited $117.5 billion into taxable bond funds while pulling $42.6 billion from U.S.-registered domestic equity funds industrywide in the first half of this year, according to data compiled by Morningstar Inc. (MORN:US) in Chicago.

 Fetting completed a plan in the quarter ended March 31 designed to save $130 million to $150 million a year through a combination of job cuts and moving certain technology functions to investment units.
 Legg Mason said last month that earnings would be affected by $23 million in expenses tied to two new investment vehicles and by about $69 million from repurchasing convertible senior notes from private-equity firm KKR & Co.